IanLuan/IanLuan/README.md

 # Ian Oliveira - Software Engineer

-Computer Science graduate from the Federal University of Sergipe, currently working as a Software Engineer with experience in both Frontend and Backend technologies.
-I currently lead the Frontend development of digital products that collectively serve over 8 million users.
-I'm particularly interested in scalable, data-driven applications and in turning technical challenges into practical and efficient solutions.
+Software engineer with a degree in Computer Science from the Federal University of Sergipe.
+I lead frontend development for healthcare applications that impact millions of users.
+My work focuses on performance, accessibility, and scalability, leveraging modern technologies such as React, Next.js, Vue, and TypeScript.
+I translate technical challenges into efficient solutions, driving team performance and delivering high-quality value.

 🏢 Leading a Frontend team at LAIS (Laboratory of Technological Innovation in Health).